yusif-projects/NewsTickerLabel/README.md

 .package(url: "https://github.com/yusif-projects/NewsTickerLabel", .upToNextMajor(from: "1.0.0"))
 ```

-and then specify `"NewsTickerLabel"` as a dependency of the Target in which you wish to use NewsTickerLabel.
+Then specify `"NewsTickerLabel"` as a dependency of the Target in which you wish to use `NewsTickerLabel`.
 Here's an example `PackageDescription`:

 ```swift
 // swift-tools-version:5.5